 Note: In some cases in may be appropriate for a student to have 1 tenure or tenure-track faculty members from their home Department (internal) and 2 tenure or tenure-track faculty member from another department (internal/external).
 This is based on approval from the Associate Dean.
 Interested students should contact their Department for more information

 - Submit the PhD Comprehensive Examination Form to your Departmental Program Coordinator/Advisor.
+But leave the date/time blank as this will not be decided until after the chair has been assigned.

 - Your Departmental Program Coordinator/Advisor will submit your forms to the EGSO